 A hub may refer to any of the following:

-1. When referring to a network, a hub is the most basic networking device that connects multiple computers or other network devices together.
+1. With a network, a hub is the most basic networking device that connects multiple computers or other network devices.
 Unlike a network switch or router, a network hub has no routing tables or intelligence on where to send information and broadcasts all network data across each connection.
 Most hubs can detect basic network errors, such as collisions, but having all information broadcast to multiple ports is a security risk and causes bottlenecks.
 In the past, network hubs were popular because they were cheaper than a switch or router.
-Today, switches do not cost much more than a hub and are a much better solution for any network.
+Today, switches do not cost more than a hub and are a better solution for any network.

 Do hubs have an IP address?